marke0816/Sleeper_Cities/segment_1/deliverable1.md

 ## *Objective*

-The goal of this repository is to use machine learning to identify cities which are potentially primed for real estate and population growth similar to the likes of which Austin, TX has seen since the beginning of the "work from home" trend.
+The goal of this repository is to use machine learning to identify cities which are potentially primed for real estate and population growth similar to the likes of which Austin, TX has seen.
 Large groups of people working from home while living in high cost-of-living areas are choosing to take their disproportionately large incomes (compared to those incomes in lower cost of living areas) to areas which have similar standards of living with a much lower cost of living.
 The southern part of the United States has seen unprecedented growth in the past few years, and our goal is to use machine learning to determine which cities, similar to Austin, TX, are likely to see booms in population growth.

 ## *Communication Protocol*